zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 #### Default member access

 Specifies the rights which are applied to new attributes or associations of this entity.
-This option was absent from the new Access Rule Editor before version 10.19.
+This option was absent from the new Access Rule Editor before version 10.19 where the rights always defaulted to no access for any module roles.

 #### Attribute and Association Rights